 Another option is for parents and children to take out a joint mortgage on a property, known as a 'joint borrower, sole proprieter' mortgage.
 The difference here is that the parent would legally own a share of the property.
 Both parties would be jointly liable for mortgage repayments.

 This boosts the amount you can borrow, but the child's name appears on the title deeds.
 Clydesdale Bank, Barclays and Market Harborough Building Society do these types of mortgages but Barclays borrowers need to be aged under 70 at the end of the mortgage term and the age is 70 with Clydesdale for its interest-only loans.

 Some mortgage lenders offer products which allow parents to offset their savings against the child’s mortgage, meaning they qualify for a much cheaper deal.

 For example Barclays offers the Family Springboard Mortgage.
-It allows first-time buyers to purchase a property with just a 5% deposit.

 The buyer’s “helpers” deposit 10% of the purchase price in a Barclays Helpful Start account – where it stays for three years.
 After three years the helper gets their savings back, with interest, assuming certain conditions have been met.